attdevsupport/ARO/README.md

 The ARO Open Source code package contains the following:

-**2013DevSummitTurbocharge** - Main folder for ARO sample applications that will be discussed at the 2013 Developer Summit.
+**2013DevSummitTurbocharge** - Main folder for ARO sample applications that were introduced and discussed at the 2013 Developer Summit.
 +  **com.example.android.multires.MultiRes.caching** - Contains a sample application that demonstrates caching.
 +  **com.example.android.multires.MultiRes.closing** - Contains a sample application that demonstrates the difference between properly and improperly closing connections.